RAM LEATHER CARE SITE

 The Ram Leather Care site is located in Charlotte, North Carolina.
 It includes an area where the Ram Leather Care company restored leather goods and operated a dry cleaning facility from 1977 to 1993.
 EPA placed the site on the Superfund program’s National Priorities List (NPL) in 2003 because of contaminated groundwater and soil resulting from facility operations and waste handling practices.

-EPA and the North Carolina Department of Environment and Natural Resources (NCDENR) have investigated site conditions and taken steps to clean up the site in order to protect people and the environment from contamination.
+EPA and the North Carolina Department of Environmental Quality (NCDEQ) have investigated site conditions and taken steps to clean up the site in order to protect people and the environment from contamination.
 A water line connects nearby residences and businesses to the public water supply.
 EPA issued the site's interim cleanup plan in 2004; EPA is currently undertaking investigations and studies in preparation for the site's final cleanup plan.
-By conducting site investigations and studies, EPA and NCDENR continue to protect people and the environment from site contamination.
+By conducting site investigations and studies, EPA and NCDEQ continue to protect people and the environment from site contamination.

 What Is Being Done to Clean Up the Site?

-EPA has completed a Remedial Investigation/Feasibility Study to determine the nature and extent of contamination.
+- EPA completed the Remedial Investigation (RI) at the site in 2015 and a draft Feasibility Study (FS) in 2017.
 Soil and groundwater contamination at the site were classified into four contaminated media zones that are the basis for remedial alternative screening and remedy selection.
 EPA will propose alternative to clean up the site.
-The public will be invited to a public meeting and have an opportunity to comment on a proposed plan Jamuary 2018.
+The public will be invited to a public meeting and have an opportunity to comment on a proposed plan in May 2018.

 What Is the Current Site Status?